Hydrometeorological-Remote-Sensing/getPointvaluesonGEE.ipynb/README.md

-# Extract pixel values in Google Earth Engine (GEE) for Fluxnet sites
+# Extract pixel values in Google Earth Engine for Fluxnet sites

 Both Fluxnet and Google Earth Engine (GEE) are planetary-scale platforms for scientific research.
 Data from these two platforms provide an unprecedented perspective that allows researchers to detect the trends in climate and global change.
 However, I found it is a little tricky to get remote sensing values from GEE for Fluxnet sites.